UCI-GDIM31/class-activities-Bjohnston07/README.md

 and that reference could be used to call methods from that script

 Plan: create a serialize field of the player game object, get the player transform component form that game object.
-Get the navmesh agent component form the deer and use setdestination to have the deer follow the transform position of the player (this is in start)
+Get the navmesh agent component from the deer and use setdestination to have the deer follow the transform position of the player using the gameobject reference
+(this is in update)

+Member variables: _cat gameObject & _catTransform of the Transform component
+Methods: update method

 ## Open-Source Assets